 Intel says Optane is significantly denser and faster than SSDs and DRAM.
 It is based on a technology called 3D Xpoint, co-developed with Micron.

-The chipmaker looks at Optane as the Moore’s Law of storage.
+The chipmaker looks at Optane as Moore’s Law of storage.
 With future generations, Intel wants to make the memory smaller, denser and cheaper, and that’s driving the development of Optane.

 Initial Optane SSDs may be expensive, but prices will go down as the manufacturing cost-per-bit is driven down.
 Storage will be faster as Optane will bring data closer to the CPU.